marcermarc/marcerVeinminer/README.md

 # marcerVeinminer
-A Veinminer Plugin für Spigot and Bukkit
+A Veinminer Plugin for Spigot and Bukkit

 With query for luck and silktouch and calculation like described on Minecraft Wiki (http://minecraft.gamepedia.com/Enchanting#Fortune)